LBS 700. Prophecy and Protest: The Prophetic Voice in American Public Discourse. (3 h)

 This course explores globalism in contemporary poetry, narrative fiction, and films from the Caribbean, South Asia, South Africa, and multi-ethnic Britain.
 Students will focus on how literature reflects social processes associated with globalization, become familiar with recent postcolnial literature in English, and be introduced to debates over globalizaiton.
 Students will also acquire skills in literary interpretation.

 LBS 705.
-Black Religion & Radical Thought: An Intellectual & Cultural History.
+Black Religion and Radical Thought: An Intellectual and Cultural History.
 (3 h)

 LBS 707.
 Ideas&Pract Contem Pol Protest.
 (3 h)